 Scarcity and urgency

-Authentic scarcity, seasonal ingredients, limited daily preparations, special sourcing creates urgency and enhances perceived value.
-Messaging like “We prepare only twelve portions daily due to the 48-hour confit process” communicates quality, not pressure.
+Authentic scarcity creates urgency and enhances perceived value.
+Seasonal ingredients, limited daily preparations, and special sourcing all work.
+Messaging like "We prepare only twelve portions daily due to the 48-hour confit process" communicates quality, not pressure.

 The commitment sequence

 Once guests make an initial purchase decision, follow-up decisions feel consistent rather than pressured.
-Appetizer → wine pairing → side upgrades → dessert is a natural progression when guided thoughtfully.
+Appetizer to wine pairing to side upgrades to dessert is a natural progression when guided thoughtfully.

 Service Execution and Staff Training